BornSupercharged/homestarr/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details (if applicable).
+This project is licensed under the MIT License - see the LICENSE file for details.